htcondor/htcondor/docs/version-history/development-release-series-89.rst

    where any valid certificate (regardless of hostname) is accepted by default, set ``SSL_SKIP_HOST_CHECK`` to ``true``. :ticket:`7030`

+-  HTCondor will now utilize OpenSSL for random number generation when cryptographically secure (e.g., effectively impossible to guess beforehand) random numbers are needed.
+Previous random number generation always utilized a method that was not appropriate for cryptographic contexts.
+As a side-effect of this change, HTCondor can no longer be built without OpenSSL support. :ticket:`6990`

 Bugs Fixed:

 -  Argument names for all functions in the Python bindings